CALL FOR PAPERS

 The Canadian Society of Church History (CSCH) is dedicated to promoting and encouraging research in the history of Christianity, particularly the history of Christianity in Canada.
 Since its founding in 1960, the Society’s annual meetings have provided a forum for historians of Christianity to present and discuss their research in a welcoming and supportive environment.
 The meeting is enriched by the participation of scholars at all career stages.
 Thus the Society encourages junior scholars (including graduate students), mid-career scholars, and senior scholars to present papers.
 Graduate students who present papers and are/or become members of the Society may apply for a small subsidy to help with the costs of travel, accommodation, and conference registration.
 The best graduate essay is eligible for the John Webster Grant- John S. Moir Graduate Essay Prize.

-Please submit one-page proposals and a brief one-page CV to this year’s Program Chair either by mail or e-mail to:
+Please submit one-page proposals and a brief one-page CV to this year’s Program Chair by e-mail to:

-Proposals are due by Friday 27 January 2017.
+Proposals are due by Friday 26 January 2018.
 Please note that presenters are required to be members of the Society.
+Membership information and other information about the CSCH can be found at csch-sche.ca.